Midge / EmergersBatwing Emerger

 Shell: Solarez Bone Dry UV resin

-Can be fished alone or in combination with a dry fly.
+Rigging Suggestions: Can be fished alone on 5X-6X tippet or in combination with a buoyant dry fly as the point fly.
+Position the emerger 18-24 inches below the dry.

-The CDC feathers give this fly excellent buoyancy, and the Solarez Bone Dry UV resin creates a realistic and visible translucent shell.
+Pro Tips: The CDC feathers give this fly excellent buoyancy in the surface film, while the Solarez Bone Dry UV resin creates a realistic and visible translucent shell that mimics the emerging nymph's shuck.